dandanes7/lurkerhn/README.md

 I should mention that the app is called "LurkerHN" because I just read and never post any stuff there.
 Therefore, that's why I was not interested in developing the login part and therefore, it's for lurkers.

 ### TODO:
-- Maybe upload the app on Google Play?
+- Think about uploading the app on Google Play